Welcome to The Koliatsos Lab!

 Our History

-- In the 90s, we led efforts in defining molecular mechanisms of neuronal survival and repair based on trophic peptide signals and signals related to programmed cell death (apoptosis)
+- In the 90s, we defined molecular mechanisms of neuronal survival and repair based on trophic peptide signals and signals related to apoptosis

-- In the early 2000, we explored the role of stem cells in neural repair, focusing on stem cell transplants as well as endogenous niches.
-We found a more or less universal regenerative responsiveness of the nervous system, including regions previously though to lack growth signals.
-Some of this work prompted the first clinical trial of stem cell therapy in a major neurodegenerative disease (ALS)
+- In early 2000, we moved from trophic peptide signals to the role of stem cells in neural repair.
+We found evidence for a universal regenerative capacity of the nervous system, including regions previously thought to lack growth signals.
+Some of this work prompted the first clinical trial of stem cell therapy in ALS and

-- We also developed and characterized a mouse model of mild TBI based on impact acceleration and characterized some unique features of diffuse axonal injury in the brains of veterans with blast histories
+- In 2010 we turned to complex models of neurotrauma.
+We developed a model of blast injury to brain and determined key factors in pathogenesis, including traumatic axonal injury and the role of vascular factors.
+We also developed a mouse model of mild TBI based on impact acceleration.
+We also and characterized unique features of diffuse axonal injury in the brains of veterans with blast histories

-- We view trauma not only as an important biological/clinical problem in and of itself, but also a model to better understand neurodegeneration in the course of Alzheimer’s disease and related neurodegenerative dementias (ADRD) and we are putting together models to explore the transition from TBI to ADRD
+- We view trauma not only as an important biological/clinical problem in and of itself, but also a model to better understand neurodegeneration in Alzheimer’s disease and related neurodegenerative dementias (ADRD).
+We are also developing models to explore the transition from TBI to ADRD

 Our Funding